 the Blessed Sacrament.
 It is through receiving

-the Blessed Sacrament that I will be able to make
+the Blessed Sacrament in a state of grace that I will be able to make

 better moral decisions for the rest of the week.